jsonguard/solaris-exporter/README.md

         IPS_FILES_GROUP=bin
     ```

+    Currently only `PLATFORM=solaris-2.10-sun4v` is supported.

 Done!
 You have these results:

 - `*.whl` file - this is only a source of this project without dependencies.
 Use it if you understand what you do.

 - `*.tag.gz` file - this is distribution that binary-compabilible with any solaris sparc machines.
-Just untar it and run `bin/init.sh start` script for start solaris exporter.
+Just untar it and run `bin/init.sh start` script to start solaris exporter.

 Builds are available in `dist/` directory.